 The sites also include tips for both foreign and Finnish students, cultural information, and rules and guidelines for living in student housing.

 So you've found your student apartment - now you have to fill it!
-If you don't want to buy an entire household full of furnishings, you can rent furniture and appliances from a furniture rental service and take care of everything at once, quickly and easily.
+If you don't want to buy a whole apartment full of furnishings, you can rent appliances and furniture from a furniture rental service and take care of everything at once, quickly and easily.

-Furent: Tell Furent what you need and they will arrange it for you, from a single item through to full furnishing, anywhere in Finland.
+Furent: Tell Furent what you need and they'll arrange it for you, from a single appliance through to full furnishing - anywhere in Finland.
 You can select from Furent's supply of available furnishings and appliances, or specify your own choices and Furent will arrange them for you.
-Furniture is delivered assembled and ready to use, and picked up when the rental period ends.
-Furniture rentals are available short or long-term, with services fully tailored to your needs and budget.
+Furent's service includes delivery and assembly, and pick-up when the rental period ends.
+Furniture rentals are available short or long-term.
+All services are fully tailored to your needs and budget.